Dirac's Condition for Spanning Halin Subgraphs: Introduction

 A tree with no vertex of degree 2 is called a {\it homeomorphically irreducible tree}\,(HIT).
-A {\it Halin graph } $H$ is obtained from a HIT $T$ of at least 4 vertices embedded in the plane by connecting its leaves into a cycle $C$ following the cyclic order determined by the embedding.
-According to the construction, the Halin graph $H$ is denoted as $H=T\cup C$, and the HIT $T$ is called the {\it underlying tree} of $H$.
+A {\it Halin graph } $H=T\cup C$ is a simple planar graph consisting of a HIT $T$ with at least 4 vertices and a cycle $C$ induced by the set of leaves of $T$.
+The HIT $T$ is called the {\it underlying tree} of $H$.
 A wheel graph is an example of a Halin graph, where the underlying tree is a star.
-Halin constructed Halin graphs in ~\cite{Halin-halin-graph} for the study of minimally 3-connected graphs.
+Halin constructed Halin graphs in~\cite{Halin-halin-graph} for the study of minimally 3-connected graphs.
 Lov\'asz and Plummer named such graphs as Halin graphs in their study of planar bicritical graphs~\cite{LP-Halingraph-Con}, which are planar graphs having a 1-factor after deleting any two vertices.
 Intensive researches have been done on Halin graphs.
 Bondy~\cite{Bondy-pancyclic} in 1975 showed that a Halin graph is hamiltonian.
 In the same year, Lov\'asz and Plummer~\cite{LP-Halingraph-Con} showed that not only a Halin graph itself is hamiltonian, but each of the subgraph obtained by deleting a vertex is hamiltonian.
 In 1987, Barefoot~\cite{Barefoot} proved that Halin graphs are hamiltonian-connected, i.e., there is a hamiltonian path connecting any two vertices of the graph.
 Furthermore, it was proved that each edge of a Halin graph is contained in a hamiltonian cycle and is avoided by another~\cite{Skupie-uniformly-hamiltonian}.
 Bondy and Lov\'asz~\cite{Almost-pancyclic-halin}, and Skowro\'nska~\cite{pancyclicity-Halin-graphs}, independently, in 1985, showed that a Halin graph is almost pancyclic and is pancyclic if the underlying tree has no vertex of degree 3, where an $n$-vertex graph is {\it almost pancyclic} if it contains cycles of length from 3 to $n$ with the possible exception of a single even length, and is {\it pancyclic} if it contains cycles of length from 3 to $n$.
 Some problems that are NP-complete for general graphs have been shown to be polynomial time solvable for Halin graphs.
 For example, Cornu\'ejols, Naddef, and Pulleyblank\,\cite{Cornuejols-halin} showed that in a Halin graph, a hamiltonian cycle can be found in polynomial time.
-It seems so promising to show the existence of a spanning Halin subgraph in a given graph in order to show the graph having many hamiltonicity properties.
+It seems so promising to show the existence of a spanning Halin subgraph in a given graph in order to show that the graph possesses many hamiltonicity properties.
 But, nothing comes for free, it is NP-complete to determine whether a graph contains a (spanning) Halin graph~\cite{Halin-NP}.